huggingface/hub-docs/tasks/src/image-to-image/about.md

 ## References

 [1] P. Isola, J. -Y. Zhu, T. Zhou and A. A. Efros, "Image-to-Image Translation with Conditional Adversarial Networks," 2017 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017, pp. 5967-5976, doi: 10.1109/CVPR.2017.632.

+This page was made possible thanks to the efforts of [Paul Gafton](https://github.com/Paul92) and [Osman Alenbey](https://huggingface.co/osman93).